ccorcos/piano-sketch-tool/README.md

 # Piano Sketch Tool

-- render a piano
-- show key-presses as they map to a piano
-- record notes on a timeline
+- better rendering perf
+	- RAF out of state lifecycle
+	- use transform instead of setting height
 - save notes to a file
 - load a file with notes
 - play back notes with the same timing.
+- wait for you to play all the notes before continuing.

 ## Design